William T. Dillard (1914-2002)

 Don Tyson (1930-2011)

 - Former chairman of the board of Tyson Foods, Inc., based in Springdale, the largest poultry processing company in the country.
-He also served as CEO for Eagle Distributing Inc. and several other businesses.
-Tyson now devides his time between his home in Springdale and one in Florida.
+Don Tyson also served as CEO for Eagle Distributing Inc. and several other businesses.

 Sam Walton (1918-1992)

-- Newport native who founded Wal-Mart Stores.
+.
 Once listed as the richest man in America by Forbes Magazine, Walton opened his first Wal-Mart in 1962 in Rogers.
 When he died in April 1992, the chain of stores numbered more than 1,600 in 32 states and annual sales surpassed $44 billion.
 The Wal-Mart chain is the fastest growing retailer in the country.
-His original "Five and Dime
+The Walmart founder's original "Five and Dime

-" store in Bentonville is now a museum/visitor center..
+" store in Bentonville is now a museum and visitor center.

 Kemmons Wilson (1913-2003)